Gives polished length and separation that lasts; apply on dry, set lids to reduce transfer.

 - May transfer on very oily lids

-- Not the boldest volume if you want dramatic lashes
+- Not the boldest choice for dramatic volume

 Kosas The Big Clean Mascara